MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/get-started.md

 - [Known Issues](known-issues.md).

-If you don't find what you're looking for, contact Support at xxxxx.
+If you don't find what you're looking for, [find a list of phone numbers to contact Support]().